 His research focuses on nineteenth-century intellectual history, Richard Wagner, and the philosophy of technology.
-Other interests include Franz Liszt and post-Classical Weimar, performance theory and the grey area between improvisation and composition, as well as posthumanism and musical creativity in the digital age.
-He welcomes applications from potential Ph.D. students in these areas.
+Other interests include Franz Liszt and post-Classical Weimar, Posthumanism and musical creativity in the digital age.

 In his research and teaching, David approaches music and its cultures in the widest interdisciplinary sense, incorporating perspectives of cultural and intellectual history, music theory and the history of science, and as well as mediality and the philosophy of technology.

-His latest project, funded by an ERC Starting Grant, is entitled 'Sound and Materialism in the 19th Century.'
-This began in September 2015 and examines how a scientific-materialist conception of sound was formed alongside a dominant culture of romantic idealism.
-It will last five years, and three postdoctoral positions will be advertised in due course.
+Between 2015-21, he was Principal Investigator for an ERC Starting Grant entitled 'Sound and Materialism in the 19th Century.'
+This examined how a scientific-materialist conception of sound was formed alongside a dominant culture of romantic idealism.
+Four postdoctoral research fellows joined the project, whose numerous publications are open access.

 Major prizes for research include the Lewis Lockwood Award and the Alfred Einstein Award of the American Musicological Society, the Bruno Nettl Prize of the Society for Ethnomusicology, the Donald Tovey Memorial Prize of the University of Oxford, and a Deems Taylor Award of the American Society for Composers, Authors, and Publishers.

-When time permits, David is active as a collaborative pianist, having performed in Germany, Italy, the UK, and on both coasts of the US.
+When time permits, David is active as a pianist and conductor, having recorded with the Philharmonic Orchestra, and performing in Europe and on both coasts of the US.